tonihintikka/opetuslupa_apu/docs/PRD.md

 - Minimize learning curve for non-technical driving instructors
 - Create a responsive design that works equally well on desktop and mobile
 - Ensure data privacy by storing all information locally
+- Support Finnish as the primary language with English and Swedish as secondary options

 ## Features and Requirements